signebedi/labyrinth/README.md

 4. **Work**: the player works for a time to earn money
 5. **Save**: the player saves their stats for the next round
 6. **Stats**: shows the player's statistics and allows them to modify their inventory
+7. **Inventory**: the player can review their inventory, equip and unequip items, see how different items affect their stats, and make upgrades to certain items

 The Map will be a procedural map built around a center point -- the town.
 This section is still undergoing some development.